-The term “solar generator” can refer to any energy system being powered by the sun, but typically, people using the term are talking about portable solar setups with a specialized battery system attached.
+The term solar generator can refer to any energy system being powered by the sun.
+Typically, people using the term are talking about portable solar setups with a specialized battery system attached.
 These systems use solar panels to harness the sun’s energy, then store that energy in a portable storage system for later use.
 While a solar powered generator setup may not be the right solution to power a whole home or property, they can be useful for boats, RVs, or as an emergency backup if your power goes out.

 How do solar generators work?